bluegraybox/Chicken-n-Egg/narrative.md

 So when you open a file, you don't actually access it directly; you're spawning off a process to manage access to it.

-As with recursion and the `lists` module, Erlang's `gen_server` module gives you a more formal and standard way to do this sort of thing.
-It add a lot of process management on top of this basic communication, so I won't get into the details here, but check it out.
+As with recursion and the `lists` module, Erlang has module like `gen_server` and `gen_event` which gieve you a more formal and standard way to do this sort of thing.
+They add a lot of process management on top of this basic communication, so I won't get into the details here, but check it out.

-## Getting experience
+## Getting Practice

 Ok, so once you've gotten past the language concepts, how can you actually get some practice with it?
 Something a little more low-key than massively distributed high-availability systems?

+### Scripting

 Probably the easiest way to start, if you just want to get comfortable with the language, is shell scripting. `escript` lets you use Erlang as a scripting language.